-Oneida Nation Oneida Business Committee Legislative Operating Committee PO Box 365 • Oneida, WI 54155-0365

-Jameson Wilson, Legislative Operating Committee Chairman February 5, 2025 FROM:

-RE: Certification of the Real Property Law Rule No. 1 - Land Assessments for the

-Nation's Decisionmakers to Build an Autonomous Community (LANDBAC)
+Oneida Nation Oneida Business Committee Legislative Operating Committee PO Box 365 • Oneida, WI 54155-0365 Oneida-nsn.gov TO: Oneida Business Committee FROM: Jameson Wilson, Legislative Operating Committee Chairman Wilson.
+DATE: February 5, 2025 RE: Certification of the Real Property Law Rule No. 1 - Land Assessments for the Nation's Decisionmakers to Build an Autonomous Community (LANDBAC)

 The Legislative Operating Committee reviewed the certification packet provided for the Real Property Law Rule No. 1 - Land Assessments for the Nation's Decisionmakers to Build an Autonomous Community ("Rule").
 The Legislative Operating Committee is responsible for certifying a proposed rule after determining the authorized agency has complied with the requirements for certification stated in section 106.7-2 of the Administrative Rulemaking law, and forwarding the rule to the Oneida Business Committee for consideration of adoption.
 [1 O.C.
-106.7-37.
+106.7-3].